michael-roger/KebabCase/README.md

 ## API Endpoints
 https://app.swaggerhub.com/apis/TO2428/KebabCase/1.0.0

+## Deployment
+This application has been deployed using Google Cloud App Engine.

+With appropriate permissions, it can be deployed using the command: gcloud app deploy

+When deployed, it lives at: https://miniproject-2024.ue.r.appspot.com/

 ## Checkstyle Results
 Checkstyle results are updated on each push to the "main" branch.
 You can see the latest results in checkstyle-results.txt